saiM708/EmployeeSalaryPrediction/README.md

 Created an interactive web application using Streamlit.
 The app allows users to input feature values and get a prediction of income class in real time.

-### Step 8: Deployment using Ngrok
+### Step 8: Deployment using Streamlit
-Used **ngrok** to generate a public URL for easy hosting so that we can share and access the application online.
+Used **Streamlit** to generate a public URL for easy hosting so that we can share and access the application online.

 ---
 ## Output